domwhill/Raytrace/README.md

-#---

-#Ray trace Python test program
+# Ray trace Python test program

 Solves the ray trace equations to track the propagation and absorption of laser light through a plasma.
  This raytrace follows the algorithm outlined in:
   Benkevitch et al. Algorithm for Tracing Radio Rays in Solar Corona